This Millbrook Zoo is a Hidden Gem

 This is an incredible feat.

-This special Millbrook Zoo operates a veterinary clinic and is sprawled over 6 acres and did I tell you that it is open year-round, including holidays.
+This special Millbrook Zoo operates a veterinary clinic and is sprawled over 6 acres of land and did I tell you that it is open year-round, including holidays.

 It was a wonderfully warm August afternoon when we decided to get into the car and take a ride to the Trevor Zoo in Millbrook.